 Hi, my name is Esse and I am an international student at Salford.

-Today I am going to tell you all about how you can gain an international outlook at the University of Salford and share my experience.
+Today I am going to give you my top three tips for how you can gain a global outlook at the University of Salford and share my experience.

 I am currently the President of the Salford Strivers Society which helps Law students at the University connect with legal professionals in different practice areas across the UK.
 I received an immense amount of support from the Students’ Union to set the society up, recruit the committee members, and publicise our webpage.
 The Salford Law School lecturers helped my committee members and I get in contact with a wide network of legal professionals that we could invite for events and networking sessions.
 The aim of these sessions was to get students educated about the practical work of lawyers.